Random-field random surfaces: Introduction

-Our results show that the gradient of the integer-valued random-field Gaussian free field shares the delocalization/localization properties of the real-valued surfaces discussed above in all dimensions, while the two models share similar height fluctuations in dimensions $d=1,2$.
+Our results show that the \emph{gradient} of the integer-valued random-field Gaussian free field shares the delocalization/localization properties of the real-valued surfaces discussed above in all dimensions, and that the two models share similar \emph{height} fluctuations in dimensions $d=1,2$.
 It is further shown that the integer-valued model localizes in all dimensions $d\ge 3$ at low temperature and weak disorder, thus exhibiting a different behavior from the real-valued surfaces in dimensions $d=3,4$.

 The behavior of the integer-valued model in dimensions $d\ge 3$ at high temperature or strong disorder is left open; See Section~\ref{sec:discussion and open questions}.